-I read this article recently about how strength training is seen as a lower class pursuit.
-(Okay, so I’m three years late, but to be fair, I wasn’t on social media when it was published.)
+I recently read this article about how strength training is seen as a lower class pursuit.

 To quote the article: